Editor’s Note: This piece was revised in November 2022 with updated statistics and new information.

 This generation is extremely brand loyal and nostalgic, and they consider themselves hardworking, ethical and moral.

 They’d rather make a phone call than send a text, or even better, talk in person.
 They aren’t afraid to read, especially information that is valuable to their decision-making process.
 And they’re on social media – but marketing to them there will feel like an intrusion.

 You also don’t need to reinvent your entire portfolio to appeal to a younger generation.
 Boomers have the money and are willing to spend it on premium upgrades of familiar products.
 At the same time, millennials are attracted to innovation.
 New features appeal to everyone.

-And both generations are digitally savvy, so don’t discount your boomer customers when it comes to the content you create for digital consumption – just remember their preferences.
+Don’t discount your boomer customers when it comes to the content you create for digital consumption – just remember their preferences.
 They prefer Facebook to other faster moving platforms, slower paced, information-rich videos, and they are willing to take action after they see something on social media, usually in the form of seeking more to read on the topic.